idealvin/coost/readme.md

 }
 ```

-[unitest](https://github.com/idealvin/coost/tree/master/unitest) contains the unit test code in coost.
+The directory [unitest](https://github.com/idealvin/coost/tree/master/unitest) contains the unit test code in coost.
 Users can run unitest with the following commands:

 ```sh
 xmake r unitest      # Run all test cases